hkaest/dbus-opendtu-DC-load/README.md

         ALARM_BATTERY:"/Alarms/HighTemperature",}
 ````

+> [!TIP]
-Remember the alarm should be reset in the remote console in the "Notifications" menu.
+> Remember the alarm should be reset in the remote console in the "Notifications" menu.

 ### SOC is read to to calculate a seasonal SOC min value to deactivate HM feeding to grid via stopping life signal